FabricMC/fabric-docs/contributing.md

 You can read more about the GitHub flow [here](https://docs.github.com/en/get-started/using-github/github-flow).

-You can either make changes from the web interface on GitHub, or you can develop and preview the website locally.
+You can either make changes from the web UI on GitHub, or you can develop and preview the website locally.

 #### Cloning Your Fork {#clone-your-fork}